Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Burst-to-spindown efficiencies

-Consider now some observations of bursts of relatively low luminosity -- more appropriate for ULPs than giant flares and global events -- from magnetars.
-For instance, 1E 1547.0--5408 released an X-ray burst in 2022; integrating the event light curve, the total burst energy can be estimated \cite{suv23} as $1 \lesssim E_{\rm X}/\left( 10^{41} \text{ erg}\right) \lesssim 6$ accounting for uncertainties on column density and distance.
-Relative to the `baseline' spindown rate of $\dot{\nu} = -3.63(3) \times 10^{-12} \text{ s}^{-2}$, an \emph{average} net increase of $|\delta \dot{\nu}| \approx 2.54 \times 10^{-12} \text{ s}^{-2}$ was observed \cite{low23} over $\approx 147$ days following the event, roughly translating into an excess rotational kinetic energy loss of $\gtrsim 3 \times 10^{41}$~erg.
-For this, possibly extreme, event we could thus anticipate $\bar{\zeta} \sim \mathcal{O}(10^{-2})$.
-Perhaps more appropriate for ULPs, GPM J1839--10 exhibits linear-to-circular polarisation \cite{hw25} conversion in a way that is remarkably reminiscent of XTE J1810--197, suggesting their magnetospheric environments may be alike.
+Perhaps more appropriate for LPTs, GPM J1839--10 exhibits linear-to-circular polarisation \citep{men25} conversion in a way that is reminiscent of XTE J1810--197, suggesting their magnetospheric environments may be alike.
 The latter magnetar is known to enter into epochs of enhanced spindown post outburst.
-Following its 2003 event(s), $\dot{\nu}$ increased by a factor $\approx 6$ that stabilised over the next $\sim 3$~years \cite{cam16}.
-Spindown remained relatively steady until 2018 when the source burst again, with an average increase of $\delta \dot{\nu} / \dot{\nu} \approx 2.5$; pulsed fraction differences point towards different emission geometries between events \cite{borg21}, which could be responsible for the discrepancy in $\delta \dot{\nu}$ increases across events.
-The burst energy can be further estimated \cite{borg21} as $\sim (4 \pm 2) \times 10^{42}$~erg while the source lost $\sim 10^{41}$~erg of rotational kinetic energy, suggesting $\bar{\zeta} \sim \mathcal{O}(10^{-3})$.
-An upper limit of $\bar{\zeta} \sim \mathcal{O}(10^{-2})$ could be defended in some (possibly rare) cases if ULPs behave more like 1E 1547.0--5408.
+Following its 2003 event(s), $\dot{\nu}$ increased by a factor $\approx 6$ that stabilised over the next $\sim 3$~years \citep{cam16}.
+Spindown remained relatively steady until 2018 when the source burst again, with an average increase of $\delta \dot{\nu} / \dot{\nu} \approx 2.5$.
+Pulsed fraction differences point towards different emission geometries between events \citep{borg21}, which could be responsible for the discrepancy in $\delta \dot{\nu}$ increases across events.
+The burst energy can be further estimated as $\sim (4 \pm 2) \times 10^{42}$~erg while the source lost $\sim 10^{41}$~erg of rotational kinetic energy, suggesting $\zeta_{2} \sim \mathcal{O}(0.1)$ and hence $\bar{\zeta} \sim \mathcal{O}(10^{-3})$.

-With respect to simulations presented in the main text, we have enforced $\dot{P} < 10^{-9} \text{ ss}^{-1}$ for DA J1832.
-While the object may have been spinning down faster in prior unobserved epochs, especially at early times, this keeps with our conservative approach.
-It would be straightforward however to relax such a condition and instead impose a maximum $\dot{P}$ from, say, a split-monopole magnetosphere for which the spindown is maximum for a given $B_{p}$.
-GPM J1839--10, for example, has a present-day bound of $\dot{P}_{\rm{GPMJ}\,1839}^{\rm max} < 3.6 \times 10^{-13} \text{ ss}^{-1}$ which would imply a minimum age of $\sim 100$~Myr if $P < \dot{P}^{\rm max}_{\rm{GPMJ}\,1839}$ at all times which is too long to stall decay for even CT models.